Strangemother/python-hyperway/README.md

 It's easy to argue a wire function is a _node_, and you can implement the wire function without this connection tap.

-+ Wire functions are optional: node to node connections are inherently not optional)
++ Wire functions are optional: node to node connections are inherently not optional.
 + Removing a wire function does not remove the edge: Edges are persistent to the graph
 + Wire functions may be inert (e.g. just logging); Nodes cannot be inert as they must be bound to edges.